 Keyless ignition systems, which allow drivers to start their cars with the press of a button instead of the twist of a key, have recently come under fire for safety concerns.
 There have been documented instances of keyless ignition systems causing deaths due to the fact that these systems have an inherent defect that allows the vehicle to stay running after the driver has gotten out of the car with the key fob.
 This has led to carbon monoxide poisoning and rollaway accidents.

 Based on a mistaken belief that the car’s engine would turn off when the key fob is removed from the vehicle, a number of motorists have inadvertently left vehicles running in closed garages.
-This has resulted in several deaths due to carbon monoxide poisoning from the cars’ exhaust.
+This has resulted in keyless ignition lawsuits due to several deaths from carbon monoxide.

-A nationwide class-action lawsuit has been filed against 10 automakers that produce and market vehicles with keyless ignitions.
+A nationwide keyless ignition class-action lawsuit has been filed against 10 automakers.
 One goal of the lawsuits is to force the implementation of an automatic shutoff feature when the key fob is removed from the vehicle.

 The National Highway Traffic Safety Administration (NHTS”) received warnings about the dangers of keyless ignition systems as early as 2010, but failed to act.
 In December 2011, the agency said there was clearly a problem, but the rulemaking process has languished since then.